477567/Rodeen-Mostafa/Any.do Manual Testing.md/Test Scenarios-Test Cases.md

 2. User choose Calendar view

-**Test Case ID: TC - Verifying User can add event in calendar view**
+**Test Case ID: TC24 - Verifying User can add event in calendar view**

 **Steps to Execute:**
 1. Get into the calendar from bottom menu